skit-ai/slu-service/README.md

 - Populate your [`pyproject.toml`](https://python-poetry.org/docs/pyproject/) since we use [`poetry`](https://python-poetry.org/docs/) for managing dependencies.
 - Create a repository and python package with the scaffolding you need.
-- Remove `poetry.lock` it may affect package installation.
-It will be removed in a previous version.

 ### 2. Install